 All manuscripts should be submitted via e-submission system (https://submit.e-jyms.org).
 If any authors have difficulty in submitting via e-submission system, please send a manuscript to email@example.com.

 Peer review process

 JYMS reviews all manuscripts received.
-A manuscript is previewed for its format and academic relevancy, and then rejected or sent to the 2 (or more) relevant investigators available for review of the contents.
-The editor selects peer referees by recommendation of the editorial board members or from the board's specialist database.
-The identities of the reviewers and authors will not be revealed (double blinded review).
-All the radiologic images and pathologic (microscopic) images are reviewed by radiologist or pathologist for appropriateness.
-A manuscript containing statistical analysis will be reviewed by a statistical editor.
+A manuscript is first reviewed for its format and adherence to the aims and scope of the journal.
+If the manuscript meets these two criteria, it is checked for plagiarism or duplicate publication with Similarity Check.
+After confirming its result, it is sent to two (or more) relevant investigators available for review of the contents.
+The editor selects peer referees by recommendation of editorial board members or from the board's specialist database.

 Original articles should begin with the title page followed by an abstract; a list of key words; an Introduction, Methods, Results, Discussion, References (up to 40 references), and tables and/or illustrations.

 The tile page should contain the following information: (1) title (less than 150 characters, including spaces); (2) author list (first name, middle name, and last name); (3) name of the institutions at which the work was performed; (4) acknowledgement of research support; (5) name, address, telephone, fax number, and e-mail address of the corresponding author; (6) running title (less than 50 characters, including spaces).